 They also will use chimneys, attics, and soffits to den.
 Squirrels cause problems by digging in yards and gardens, raiding bird feeders, and gnawing holes near gutters and eaves to invade homes.
 They can get into attics, walls, and ceilings, gnawing on wires and getting trapped in chimneys and flues.
 They may exit into basements and living areas, chewing indoor sills trying to escape.

 Gray squirrels do not hibernate.
 They have to plan for and rely on their fat reserves and food stashes to survive the long, cold winters.
 As long as the temperatures are not too cold (not below 30 degrees F), squirrels will be out shopping their stashes or raiding others.

 Once the frigid winter temperatures become unbearable, squirrels will burrow into a warm, seclusive place and sleep (a lot).
 They hunker down in their den opting to stay warm with their buddies rather than galavanting in the snow.
 Science Alert: Squirrels keep their body temperatures stable (within homeostasis) by sleeping in a communal arrangement.
 This is a form of conduction, in which heat can be transferred between the two squirrels that are touching.

-When its warm enough, they will venture out and cash in on the food they saved during the Summer and Fall.
-It is estimated that a squirrel hoard 3 years worth of food!
+When it’s warm enough, they will venture out and cash in on the food they saved during the Summer and Fall.
+It is estimated that a squirrel can hoard 3 years worth of food!

-Prepare for winter by making sure your heater is working properly and that your oil tank will never run out of heating oil.
+Just like the gray eastern squirrel, plan and prepare for a taxing winter by making sure your heater is working properly, your oil tank will never run out of heating oil, and you can afford higher energy bills.
 For many people, this is a stressful chore.
 That’s why Hillside Oil Heating & Cooling has created our Worry-Free Winter Packages.
 We’ll take care of your heating system, your fuel deliveries, and help spread out the cost of heating oil.